 VidSpeak: This might be the free solution to your personal multiple video conferencing needs.
 "VidSpeak is a free multipoint video conferencing application for your PC.
 Use your broadband connection to video and audio conference in which there are more than one person involved."
 With VidSpeak you can see, and talk to several people at the same time, anywhere over the internet.
 All you need to use this application is a webcam, microphone and speakers.
 A headset is recommended.

 Zoom for video conferencing and web conferencing.
 The basic plan is free for personal meetings.
 Up to 100 participants can join a meeting.
 Other pricing options are available.
-Also see Zoom for Education and How to Keep Uninvited Guests Out of Your Zoom Event.
-Bright Classroom Ideas includes Best Tips and Tricks for Teaching with Zoom.
+Zoom includes how-to video tutorials for its features, and it includes a list of apps, including in the category for education, that can be used within Zoom.
+Other resources:

 If you involve students in creating multimedia elements, you need to consider levels of difficulty and time for development.
 As one person, you most likely will not have time to learn every piece of software you would like to use.
 You might consider assigning groups of students to learn a specific feature of the software to demonstrate to the class, and having those knowledgeable students help others in the class to develop media.
 Arranged in order (least to greatest), these difficulty levels include: